Multi-Dimensional Supernovae Models and the Prediction of Observables from Different Explosion Mechanisms

 - Rich theory: One distinguishes at least two fundamental types of supernovae: thermonuclear explosions initiated from a white dwarf stage; or the explosive ejection of outer layers in the aftermath of the collapse of the inner stellar core.
 Core collapse is inevitable when the energy generation by nuclear fusion at the center of the star dies away because the nuclei have reached the configuration with maximum binding energy.
 Many different fields of physics contribute to the understanding of stellar core collapse and the subsequent supernova explosion: Involved are at the beginning stellar evolution theory for the progenitor model and nuclear and weak interaction physics in experimentally accessible and inaccessible regimes: e.g. the equation of state which determines the composition and pressure as a function of the thermodynamical conditions, the properties of weak interactions with heavy nuclei during collapse, the phase transition from isolated nuclei to bulk nuclear matter shortly before bounce, the compact object at the center of the event where nuclear densities are exceeded, relativistic fluid dynamics in curved space-time, neutrino radiation transport and magneto-hydrodynamics in a convectively unstable hot plasma surrounding the compact object, the nucleosynthesis of the ejecta and the formation of the light curve, and finally the galactic evolution resulting from the superposition of ejecta from many different supernova explosions.
 Matter is subject to extreme conditions that cannot be attained in terrestrial experiments.

 - Open questions: In spite of the long time since the basic energy source of supernovae has been identified with the gravitational energy of collapsing stars and in spite of the many supernova observations recorded since then, supernova simulations have still great difficulty to reproduce the event based on known physics and within the technical limitations set by current computer hardware.
-And even if more supernova models would succeed in explaining the explosion itself, it would still be a long way to coherently and quantitatively understand the event that connects the stellar evolution to an essential part of element production in the galactic evolution.
-How important is the heating by emitted neutrinos behind the shock, where do fluid instabilities modify the transport processes, what is the role of small rotation and magnetic fields, how does the neutronstar receive a kick velocity, what geometrical shape does the explosion take in different phases, how are the observables formed, etc.?
+And even as more supernova models succeed in explaining the explosion itself, it will still be a long way to coherently and quantitatively understand the event that connects the stellar evolution to an essential part of element production in the galactic evolution.
+How important is the heating by emitted neutrinos behind the shock, where do fluid instabilities modify the transport processes, what is the role of small rotation and magnetic fields, how does the neutronstar receive a kick velocity, what geometrical shape does the explosion take in different phases, how are other observables formed, like e.g. gravitational waves, etc.?